Chris Pincher quits and sparks new by-election headache for Sunak

 Chris Pincher has announced that he is resigning his Tamworth seat, sparking a fresh by-election headache for Rishi Sunak and the Conservatives.

-Mr Pincher – the former Tory deputy chief whip – lost his appeal against an eight-week suspension after he was found to have drunkenly groped two men at the Carlton Club.
+Mr Pincher – the former Tory deputy chief whip – lost his appeal against an eight-week suspension after he was found to have drunkenly groped two men at the Carlton Club last year.

-He said in statement on Thursday that he has “made arrangements to resign and leave the Commons” after his punishment – likely to led to a recall petition – was upheld.
+He said in statement on Thursday that he has “made arrangements to resign and leave the Commons” after his punishment – which had been likely to led to a recall petition.

-“I have said already that I will not stand at the next general election,” said the MP.
-“However, following the Independent Expert Panel’s decision I wanted to talk to my office team and family.”

-“Tamworth is a wonderful place and it has been an honour to represent its people.
+Mr Pincher added: “Tamworth is a wonderful place and it has been an honour to represent its people.
 I shall make no further comment at this time.”

+Mr Pincher resigned as Tory deputy chief whip under pressure in June last year following the initial groping allegations.
+The MP admitted that he had “embarrassed myself and other people” while being drunk, but denied sexual harassment allegations.

+In a daming report the standards committee later found that Mr Pincher did groped two people “as a matter of fact” and said his conduct was “profoundly damaging” and amounted to an abuse of power.

 Join our commenting forum